marcw/marc.weistroff.net/source/_posts/2014-08-23-in-the-last-24-months.markdown

 expertise in this world right now?
 Of course, there's more to that: I wanted to create something from my hands and my brain.
-This is something incredibly hard to do when you're in an office for 5 days a week and that you also happen to like to enjoy your evenings and your weekends.
+This is something incredibly hard to do when you're in an office for 5 days a week and that you also happen to enjoy your evenings and your weekends.
 Freelancing gives me the possibility to balance my workload between my clients and my projects.
 With freelancing, I can confront my classic gen-x/gen-y developer bullshit to the real world.
 And I can't really tell you how good it is.
 In times where offices are transformed into playgrounds and that your company is paying for your breakfasts and your friday booze, trying to accomplish something by yourself can be seen as mad.
 Why would you refuse all these privileges?
 I don't really know, but I just had to the feeling that I should do it.

 In the last 24 months, I must admit I lost interest in the IT industry.
 I could state a lot of reasons for that but it would raise endless debates